nehalineogi/azure-cross-solution-network-architectures/apim/README-firewall.md

 Refer to common documentation link [here](README-common.md) for more details on pre-requisites
 1. APIM in deployed in External Mode.
-2. Products, APIs and subscriptions created
+2. Products, APIs and subscriptions created.
-3. VPN or Private Connectivity is optional in this design
+3. VPN or Private Connectivity is optional in this design.
-4. Internal and External APIs routable from APIM subnet
+4. Internal and External APIs routable from APIM subnet.
 5. Azure Provided default DNS resolution for API endpoints.
-6. Developer Portal Published
+6. Developer Portal Published.
 7. Troubleshooting Notes - [here](README-troubleshooting.md).